jodabike/jodabike.github.io/about/faq.md

 - We crossed the Alps several times and did some other smaller tours in Europe.

 &#9654; When did you take your last shower?
-- Probably, around a week ago :D.
+- Probably, around a week ago.

 ## On the route